Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

 In the paradigmatic example of DQC between the antiferromagnetic (AFM) and spontaneously dimerized valence-bond-solid (VBS) phases of spin-isotropic $S=1/2$ magnets on the two-dimensional ($2$D) square lattice, the quantum numbers carried by topological defects in one phase correspond to the order parameter in the other phase.
-Specifically, the theory posits that fractionalized spin excitations (spinons) in the VBS phase and space-time hedgehog singularities (monopoles) in the AFM phase deconfine upon approaching the critical point and proliferate when crossing the phase transition, thereby inducing the complementary order parameter.
+Specifically, the theory posits that fractionalized spin excitations (spinons) in the VBS phase and space-time hedgehog singularities (monopoles) in the AFM phase deconfine upon approaching the critical point and proliferate when crossing the phase transition, thereby inducing the complementary order parameter \cite{Senthil2004,Levin2004prb}.
 Quantum interference between Berry phases of monopoles makes their fugacity irrelevant at the critical point \cite{Senthil2004,Levin2004prb}.
-The associated emergent U$(1)$ symmetry of the near-critical VBS phase (where quadrupled monopoles are ``dangerously'' irrelevant) was confirmed \cite{Sandvik2007prl,Lou2009prb}, and a higher SO$(5)$ symmetry at the critical point in one variant of the theory \cite{Senthil2006prb} has also been detected \cite{Nahum2015prl,Takahashi2020prr}.
-In addition to the conventional correlation length $\xi$, a more strongly divergent confinement length scale $\xi'$ should exist; it has been characterized in simulations including spinon pairs in the VBS phase \cite{Tang2013prl,Shao2016}.
+The associated emergent U$(1)$ symmetry of the near-critical VBS ground state (where quadrupled monopoles are dangerously irrelevant) was confirmed numerically \cite{Sandvik2007prl,Lou2009prb} and a higher SO$(5)$ symmetry at the critical point in one variant of the theory \cite{Senthil2006prb} has also been detected \cite{Nahum2015prl,Takahashi2020prr}.